Easy Pumpkin Muffins

 This recipe for pumpkin muffins is pretty straightforward, but there are a few tips to help guarantee success!
 First off, be sure to use pumpkin purée not pumpkin pie filling!
 I also find it helpful to weigh ingredients with a kitchen scale to guarantee accuracy.
 I own this kitchen scale and it’s amazing!
 When making the streusel, mix the streusel just until clumps start to form.
 Set it aside while making the muffin batter (this will help the streusel to dry out a little bit).
 Bake the muffins at a high heat (400° F) for extra fluffiness!

 Pumpkin is a versatile baking ingredient.
-You can make a quick and easy pumpkin bread, which has pumpkin seeds as a garnish on top, or baked pumpkin donuts coated in cinnamon sugar.
+You can make a quick and easy pumpkin bread, which has pumpkin seeds as a garnish on top.
+For breakfast try pumpkin coffee cake with streusel or baked pumpkin donuts coated in cinnamon sugar.
 Another popular recipe are for my soft and chewy pumpkin snickerdoodles.
 Then there is always homemade pumpkin pie from scratch.

 These easy pumpkin muffins are a must-make for this season.
 They have all the spices to put you in the fall mood.
 I encourage you to use all the streusel because the muffin top is the best part!
 If you tried this recipe, be sure to leave a review and tag @ifyougiveablondeakitchen on social media.